aristosMiliaressis/pwnctl/README.md

 sub2.example.com
 ```

-**Tags** are a way to store arbitary metadata relating to an asset, they can be used in the `Filter` field (trough an indexer on the asset base class) to chain tasks into workflows where one task (e.g nmap) discovers some metadata relating to an asset (e.g. IIS service banner) which than causes a metadata specific task to be queued (e.g. IIS shortname scanning)
+**Tags** are a way to store arbitary metadata relating to an asset, they can be used in the `Filter` field (trough an indexer on the asset base class) to chain tasks into workflows where one task (e.g nmap) discovers some metadata relating to an asset (e.g. IIS service banner) which than causes a specific task to be queued (e.g. IIS shortname scanning)

 ### Scope

-scope is determined trough explicit matching of `ScopeDefinition` patterns or trough a set of relationship rules
+scope is determined trough explicit matching of `ScopeDefinition` patterns or trough a set of implicit relationship rules

-scope definitions can be one of three types (DomainRegex, UrlRegex & CIDR), and can be grouped into ScopeAggregates
+scope definitions can be one of three types (`DomainRegex`, `UrlRegex` or `CIDR`), and can be grouped into ScopeAggregates

 aside from direct matching assets will be considered inscope according to the following rules
 - DomainNameRecords beloinging to  in scope domain are inscope
 - Ip addreses connected to inscope domain trough A/AAAA record are also inscope
 - Domains connected to inscope domain trough CNAME record are NOT inscope
-- NetworkSockets/HttpEndpoints/HttpParameters containing inscope ips or domains are also inscope
+- NetworkSockets/HttpEndpoints/HttpParameters routing to inscope ips or domains are inscope
 - Emails containing inscope domain are in scope

+scope definitions & scope aggregates can be created trough the rest api & cli.

 **sample ScopeAggregate creation request**
 ```json